Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 212.  ### Question212
 What will happen for the undone Sprint Backlog Items at the end of the Sprint?

-- [ ] Extend the Sprint to finish them
+- [ ] Extend the Sprint to finish them.
-- [ ] Move back to the bottom of the Product Backlog
+- [ ] Move back to the bottom of the Product Backlog.
-- [x] Re-estimate and move back to the Product Backlog
+- [x] Re-estimate and move back to the Product Backlog.
-- [ ] Directly move to the next Sprint
+- [ ] Directly move to the next Sprint.

 _[⬆ Back to Top](#table-of-contents)_